ZenGo-X/white-city/RelayProofsOfConcept/EddsaTendermintServer/README.md

 0. Create an initial configuration file for a single node `tendermint init`

+1. Build the repository with `cargo build --all`.
+This creates executables for both the server and client side

-1. Reset tendermint state with `tendermint unsafe_reset_all`
+2. Reset tendermint state with `tendermint unsafe_reset_all`

-2. Run Tendermint node: `tendermint node`
+3. Run Tendermint node: `tendermint node`

-3. In a separate terminal window, run the application: `cargo run`
+4. In a separate terminal window, run the application: `cargo run`

-4. In yet another terminal window, run the key generation demo `./kg-demo.sh`
+5. In yet another terminal window, run the key generation demo `./kg-demo.sh`

 You can set the parameter of the number of clients runnig the protocol in `kg-demo.sh`